Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.universal/Documentation~/writing-shaders-urp-unlit-color.md

 2. When you declare a property in the Properties block, you also need to declare it in the HLSL code.

-    > __NOTE__: To ensure that the Unity shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.
+    > **Note**: To ensure that the Unity shader is SRP Batcher compatible, declare all Material properties inside a single `CBUFFER` block with the name `UnityPerMaterial`.
 For more information on the SRP Batcher, see the page [Scriptable Render Pipeline (SRP) Batcher](https://docs.unity3d.com/Manual/SRPBatcher.html).

     Add the following code before the vertex shader: